slipstream/SlipStreamDocumentation/docs/administrator_guide/authentication.rst

 --------

-When the ``ssclj`` server starts, it will create a Session Template resource that allows users to authenticate with SlipStream via usernames and passwords within its own database.
+When the ``ssclj`` server starts, it will create a Session Template resource (``session-template/internal``) that allows users to authenticate with SlipStream via usernames and passwords within its own database.

 .. warning::

-   Although the administrator can delete this Session Template, this is **not** recommended.
-Deleting this resource will prevent everyone from logging in via their usernames and passwords, until the server is restarted.
+   Although the administrator can delete the ``session-template/internal`` resource, this is **not** recommended.
+Deleting this resource will prevent everyone from logging in via their usernames and passwords until the server is restarted.

 The values in this template are used by browser and command line clients to guide users during the login process.
-You may want to change the "name" or "description" values to better suit your SlipStream deployment.
+You may want to customize the "name" or "description" values to better suit your SlipStream deployment.

-Assuming that you've configured ``ss-curl`` as described in the tutorial and that you've logged into the server as an administrator using ``ss-curl``, you can then download the existing template with the command:
+Assuming that you've configured ``ss-curl`` (:ref:`ss-curl`) and that you've logged into the server as an administrator using ``ss-curl`` (:ref:`ss-curl-login`), you can then download the existing template with the command:

 .. code-block:: bash